Do you DREAD the last days of school?

 7. Did I say It’s All About Crafts?
 Scratch that!
 It’s All About the Snacks!

-Search our sweet friend, Pinterest, and find some fun camp style snacks.
+Search Pinterest and find some fun camp style snacks.
 Again, it can be theme related or not.
 The students will love any snack in front of them – especially if they get to make it themselves.

 These Bunny Pudding treats were a HIT!